5 Minute Read

 The game-changer is your equity.
 If you owe more on your home than you can sell it for, hold on to it and find a way to increase your income to pay off your debt.

-But you could have more equity than you think.
-In many parts of the country, willing buyers outnumber the homes available—and that pushes home values up.
-If you’ve got a good chunk of equity, you’ll have to decide if the profit from selling your home will make a big enough dent in your debt to make moving worthwhile.
+If you’ve got a good chunk of equity in your home, you’ll have to decide if the profit from selling it will make a big enough dent in your debt to make the hassle of moving worthwhile.

 So Which One Is Best for Me?